 #3 – Organize your writing equipment

 Every now and then I come across articles about “how being a slob means you’re more creative,” or some such nonsense.
 Cue the dramatic sigh and eye roll.
 I don’t believe any version of the claim, “Oh, you have a bad habit?
 It’s because you’re secretly awesome.”
-I think that combining talent and creativity with being conscientious and disciplined is what will get us the furthest.
+What gets us the furthest is combining innate creativity with a disciplined approach to our endeavors.

 I will say that creativity can be a messy, non-linear process.
 But we don’t need to invite more chaos into lives by letting our writing environments get out of hand.
 Maybe you’re like me and you find yourself creating a mess during your writing session.
 Not to worry.
-Stacks of books and piles of scribbly notepaper lying about haphazardly do help us generate ideas in the moment and make interesting connections between disparate ideas.
-When your session is over, though, straight up, so that you don’t lose things or confuse yourself.
-Despite the trending “messy is the new avant-garde” theory, you may find that starting tidy renews your creativity and focus.
+Stacks of books and piles of scribbly notepaper lying about haphazardly can help us generate ideas and make connections between even the most disparate ones.
+When your session is over, though, straighten up, so that you don’t lose things or confuse yourself.
+Despite the trending “messy is the new avant-garde” theory, you will probably find that starting a new session in a tidy space renews your creativity and focus.

 What organization tactics can you try this week?
 Can you invest in a small shelf for books and supplies?
 Can you designate a drawer for keeping loose pieces of paper?

 In addition to being free of distractions, clutter, and physical discomfort, your writing space should reflect who you are and, I think, say a little something about your journey as a writer.
 The more you lay claim to a space and imbue it with your personality, the more you’ll enjoy being there for the time it takes to write a novel.